Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 6:**

 > Create our first Vertex.
 HelloWorld is what we are going to name our first vertex.
-The Vertex object is looking for a name (what we want to call it) and a Graph (where we want to store it).
+The Vertex object is looking for a string (what we want to call it) and a Graph object (where we want to store it).

 {% highlight java  %}